Tenant Billing: An exploration of pros and cons for property managers

 Option 2: Use tenant billing software to charge based on real utility consumption

 To reiterate, new doesn’t necessarily mean better.
-There is a fair bit of risk associated with changing your existing workflow and tenant lease agreements are fragile enough as it is.
-But property managers are finding value in new software products that plug into their existing building management systems so it’s worth taking a thoughtful look at the options available and what situations they might be used for.
+There is a fair bit of risk associated with changing workflows.
+And lease agreements are fragile enough as it is.
+But property managers are finding value in new software that plugs into existing building management systems.
+It’s worth taking a thoughtful look at the options available.
 Here’s our pro/con list for Option 2: Use tenant billing software to charge based on real utility consumption.

-Pro – Transparency.
-Tenants are asking for this, so by offering tenant billing based on real consumption at the outset of a lease agreement, your credibility as a landlord goes way up.
+Tenants are asking for this.
+By offering tenant billing based on real consumption at the outset of a lease agreement, your credibility goes way up.
 Everyone is weary of a black box these days because software has opened up so many avenues for transparency.
-Your tenants are consumers too and they know that big data has made it possible to track a lot of information in near-real time.
+Your tenants are consumers too.
+They know that big data has made it possible to track a lot of information in near-real time.

 One way to help sort all this out is to contact your systems integrator.
-They’re familiar with your existing system and if they’re good, they should be aware of the different products on the market.
+They’re familiar with your existing system.
+If they’re good, they’re aware of the different products on the market.
 Your MSI can guide you through the pros and cons outlined here with an eye toward what will work with the system they’ve helped you build.
 For what it’s worth, OTI is having a lot of success with a tried-and-true tenant billing software application for Niagara Systems called TenantEye.
 We’ve been using it since it was part of a different brand and now we’re implementing the newly released Niagara 4 version.
 We could tell you more about why we like it, but that’s a story for a different day.
 You have enough to chew on.